Eric Leckner

-Eric Charles Leckner (born May 27, 1966) is a retired American professional basketball player who was selected by the Utah Jazz in the first round (17th overall) of the 1988 NBA Draft.
+Eric Charles Leckner (born May 27, 1966) is an American former professional basketball player who was selected by the Utah Jazz in the first round (17th overall) of the 1988 NBA draft.
 He attended Mira Costa High School in Manhattan Beach, California, and played collegiately at the University of Wyoming.

 A center, Leckner played in 8 NBA seasons for the Utah Jazz, Sacramento Kings, Charlotte Hornets, Philadelphia 76ers, Detroit Pistons and Vancouver Grizzlies.
-His best year as a pro was during the 1993-94 season when he appeared in 71 games and averaged 5.1 ppg for the 76ers.
+His best year as a pro was during the 1993–94 season when he appeared in 71 games and averaged 5.1 ppg for the 76ers.

 College career

 At Wyoming, Leckner had a successful career, finishing as the career leader in blocked shots and third leading scorer in Cowboys history.
 He accumulated 1,938 points, 774 rebounds and 164 blocked shots.
 He also holds the current University of Wyoming records for games played at 131 and field goal percentage at 61.2%.
 As a sophomore, he was a member of the Wyoming team that qualified for the finals at the 1986 National Invitation Tournament.
 The following year, the Cowboys qualified for the Sweet Sixteen of the 1987 NCAA Men's Division I Basketball Tournament.
 Leckner was inducted into the University of Wyoming Athletics Hall of Fame on September 25, 1998.